Rep. Sessions to Newsmax: Harris to Blame for Border Crisis, Child Exploitation

 "We would probably bring in another 15 million people, tens of thousands of children that would not be properly taken care of," he said.

-Sessions also knocked Harris's attempts to shift blame for the border crisis onto the previous administration.
+Sessions also knocked Harris' attempts to shift blame for the border crisis onto the previous administration.

 "On the day that President Biden took the oath of office, he moved directly to the White House and signed circumstances including procedures and laws that would have protected the border that would have protected federal law enforcement, that would have kept in place those parameters and rules and regulations that President Trump had.
 They suspended them.
 They know what they're doing," Sessions said.